occipital/django-content-settings/docs/cookbook.md

 # Cookbook

-Here we will try to cover some of the cases that might be useful in your projects
+This section covers practical use cases for the `django-content-settings` module that might be useful in your projects.

+---

-### Grouping multiple settings by the same rule
+### Grouping Multiple Settings by the Same Rule

-So imagine you have a group of settings that have the same permission, and also you want to add a note to the helpline for those settings.
-You can set permissions and helpline for each seating separately, but you can also group them and assign those rules to the group.
+Suppose you have a group of settings with the same permission and want to append a note to the help text for those settings.
+While you can configure each setting individually, grouping them simplifies the process.

 ```python
 from content_settings.types.basic import SimpleString